sebleedelisle/Liberation-Gitbook/midi-control/midi-send-receive.md

 {% hint style="info" %}
 The MIDI Send/Receive system was initially built before Liberation had any Timeline functionality; it was a workaround you could use to record and play back a show into music software like Logic Pro or Cubase.&#x20;

-It gives you direct control over clips, effects and settings, irrespective of the display window and clip deck scroll position.
-More systemic live control capabilities like tap tempo, assigning zones, and arming/disarming are not yet implemented.&#x20;
+It gives you direct control over clips, effects and settings, irrespective of the display and clip deck scroll position.
+More systemic live control capabilities like tap tempo, assigning zones, and arming/disarming are not implemented.&#x20;
 {% endhint %}

 ### MIDI Send/Receive settings&#x20;

-Open the menu _Settings->MIDI Send/Receive_ window.
+Open the _MIDI Send/Receive_ panel (with the menu _View -> MIDI Send/Receive_).
 You'll notice that you have options to _SEND, RECEIVE,_ or _BOTH_ send and receive, along with the ability to choose which MIDI interfaces you want to use.&#x20;

 {% hint style="danger" %}
 Use the _BOTH_ setting with caution.
 MIDI devices and software can be configured to send back data that they get in, this could cause a feedback loop of MIDI data, and this is not good!&#x20;